Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Computation of integrals

 and

-Here $r\in (r_0,1)$, $r_0\in(0,1)$ is chosen so that the contour does not intersect the cut of the integrand, and $\kappa$ is some parameter which we can assume to be sufficiently large (recall that we need this integrals for $\kappa=\sqrt{q}+\frac{1}{\sqrt{q}}$, where we can assume that $q$ is sufficiently small).
+Here $r\in (r_0,1)$, $r_0\in(0,1)$ is chosen so that the contour does not intersect the cut of the integrand, and $\kappa$ is a parameter which we can assume to be sufficiently large (recall that we need these integrals for $\kappa=\sqrt{q}+\frac{1}{\sqrt{q}}$, where we can assume that $q$ is sufficiently small).
 Clearly, the particular value of $r$ is not important.

 The technique we describe here can be applied to more general integrals of this type appearing in higher orders of the perturbation theory, but for the sake of simplicity we concentrate only on these two.